Jane Goldman: Screenwriting

 She wrote the script for Miss Peregrine's Home for Peculiar Children, an adaptation of the Ransom Riggs novel of the same name, which was directed by Tim Burton.
-The project was followed by The Limehouse Golem, an adaptation of Peter Ackroyd's 1994 murder mystery novel Dan Leno and the Limehouse Golem.
-Goldman read the book years before she was a professional screenwriter and kept it in mind as a potential project.
-She said in an interview for ScreenCraft: "What's funny is that I read the book long before I was screenwriting.
+The next project was The Limehouse Golem, an adaptation of Peter Ackroyd's 1994 murder mystery novel Dan Leno and the Limehouse Golem.
+Goldman had read the book years before she was a professional screenwriter and kept it in mind as a potential project.
+She told ScreenCraft: "What's funny is that I read the book long before I was screenwriting.
 I think it was the only time that I can remember when I read a book and thought, 'Gosh, I hope somebody makes a movie of this!' ...
 Weirdly, years later I was on a film jury together with the producer whom I had read had the rights and I asked him whatever happened to the adaptation and said that I loved the book.
 That is how this came about, because he said the rights were free again and asked, 'Do you want to do it?'"

 Goldman and Vaughn collaborated again for the screenplay of Kingsman: The Golden Circle, the sequel to The Secret Service.
 The film was released in 2017.

-In May of that year, HBO announced Goldman was one of four writers working on a potential pilot for a Game of Thrones spin-off.
-In addition to Goldman, Carly Wray, Max Borenstein, and Brian Helgeland were also working on potential pilots.
-Goldman worked with George R. R. Martin, the author of A Song of Ice and Fire, the series of novels upon which the original show is based and Game of Thrones showrunners D. B. Weiss and David Benioff would also be executive producers for whichever project.
+In May that year, HBO announced Goldman as one of four writers working on a potential pilot for a Game of Thrones spin-off, the others being Carly Wray, Max Borenstein, and Brian Helgeland.
+Goldman worked with George R. R. Martin, the author of A Song of Ice and Fire, the series of novels upon which the original show is based.
 In June 2018, it was confirmed that Goldman's pilot had been greenlit by HBO, and would focus on "the world's descent from the golden Age of Heroes into its darkest hour", thousands of years before the events of Game of Thrones.
-Naomi Watts was cast in a lead role and S.J.
-Clarkson was the chosen director for the opening episode.
+Naomi Watts was cast in a lead role and S. J. Clarkson was chosen as director for the opening episode.
 In late October 2019, it was announced that HBO would not be moving forward with the pilot.

-In December 2017, Goldman was announced as the writer of Disney's live-action adaptation of The Little Mermaid, with Rob Marshall being eyed to direct.
+In December 2017, Goldman was announced as the writer of Disney's live-action adaptation of The Little Mermaid.
 She was not credited in the final script.